AntjeInTech2022/pern/README.md

 - CSS framework used: MUI

 ## Demo:
+View the demo at

 ## Learning goals:

 - Learn you how to use Node.js, Express and PostgresSQL
 - Learn how APIs are served to the client-side
 - Learn how to implement server-side logic
-- Learn how structure your database
+- Learn how structure a relational database
 - In each Sprint working on both client and server side at the same time.
 - In addition keep improving your React skills.
 - Learn JWT (JSON Web Token) by building a Registration/Login system